isank-a/workstation/README.md

   brew install starship
   ```

-- [bat](https://github.com/sharkdp/bat) - They say it is a cat(1) clone with wings and I cannot agree more
+- [bat](https://github.com/sharkdp/bat) - They say it is a cat(1) clone with wings and I cannot agree more.

   ```shell
   brew install bat